ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

    * Amazon Glacier
    * Google Cloud

-* When a remote destination is selected, RavenDB stores data in an intermediate local storage first.
-  Then, it transfers the data from the local storage to the remote destination.
+* When setting remote destination/s, RavenDB will store the data locally first and then transfer the data to the remote destination/s from that local storage.
-   * If you've explicitly chosen a local folder, it would also serve as RavenDB's intermediate local storage.
-   * If you haven't chosen a local folder, RavenDB will store the data in a temporary local folder and remove it when the transfer is complete.
+   * If a local folder is not included in your destinations list, RavenDB would store the data in a temporary local folder and remove it when the transfer is complete.
+   * If a local folder **is** defined in your destinations list, it would also serve as RavenDB's intermediate local storage and the data will not be removed when the transfer is complete.

 * Remote Backup Destinations Code Sample:
   {CODE backup_remote_destinations@ClientApi\Operations\Maintenance\Backup\Backup.cs /}